-It’s rare to have a serious side effect.
+It’s rare to have a serious side effect after a vaccine.
 Call Health Link at 811 to report any serious or unusual side effects.

 Check with your doctor or a public health nurse before you get the vaccine.

 What is polio?
 Polio is an infection of the nervous system (brain, spinal cord, and nerves) caused by a virus.
 Most people who get infected with polio don’t have symptoms but can still spread the disease.
 Some people have mild flu-like symptoms.
-In rare cases, polio can lead to paralysis and death.
+In rare cases, polio can lead to paralysis (not being able to move a part of your body) and death.

 Who’s most at risk?
 Those most at risk of polio are:

 How does it spread?
-Polio spreads through stool infected with the polio virus.
-The infected stool can get onto hands or into food and water, and then into your mouth.
+Polio spreads through stool (poop) infected with the polio virus.
+The infected stool can get onto hands or into your food and water, and then into your mouth.

 Author: Provincial Immunization Program, Alberta Health Services